FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you

 FDR got the message.
 Sooner, rather than later, someone was going to develop the capability.

-Those who condemn the dropping of Atomic bombs on Japan tend to ignore a critical perspective that's chronicled at the Atomic Testing Museum.
-One cannot fairly judge those decisions without the context and realities of the times.
+Those who condemn the dropping of Atomic bombs on Japan tend to ignore a critically important perspective that's chronicled at the Atomic Testing Museum.
+One cannot fairly judge those decisions outside of the context and realities of those times.

-In the years leading up to World War II, Germany had some of the best minds in the world of physics.
+In the years leading up to World War II, Germany had a high percentage of the best minds in the world of physics.

-There was no doubt the Nazi's very much desired this kind of power and the biggest fear was Hitler getting the ability to create the first atomic bomb.
+There was no doubt the Nazi's seriously desired this kind of power and the biggest fear was Hitler getting the ability to create the first atomic bomb.

 No one knew how far along they were but we knew historically they were known for their engineering excellence.